waymondrang/CSE15L/src/week_two.md

 ## Teleporting Files

 Now you'll learn a magic trick that's sure to amaze. `scp` is the command that will teleport files from your computer to your remote computer in the CSE basement (or from the remote computer to your local computer).
-Lets try it out.
+Let's try it out.

 In your Visual Studio Code window, create a text file and name it whatever you please.
 Type and save anything into the file, and run the following command in the terminal.